ktagilbert/katalog/_posts/2017-07-15-june-books.markdown

 ---
 ![Powell's Shopping Spree](/assets/book-spree.png)

 Hey Everyone!
-I know it's been a while so since my last post.
-It's just been a few months of major change involving a big move and an exciting job change.
+I know it's been a while since my last post.
+It's just been a few months of major change involving a big move and an exciting job switch.
 I've also been hunkering down and doing a lot of writing outside of this blog (whoops). **Still, it's time to get back into the swing of blogging for sure!**

 Since I've last posted, I mentioned that I've been doing a lot of writing.
 Starting in June, I happened to pick up a few inspiring reads.
-I'm taking more and more time since my move to just sit with myself and enjoy books again.
+I'm taking more and more time, since my move, to just sit with myself and enjoy books again.
 It's no surprise then that, after buying a few too many poetry collections, *I began to start work on my own collection of poetry.*

 June was definitely a big reading month for me.
 I only wish I had that much free-time now.
 I ended up getting hooked on a couple of great collections of poetry and then, at the end of the month, I went on a major book shopping spree at the Powell's near my house.